adamsilver/fdpb/02-Checkout.md

 Alternatively, the computer freezes, which was the case for Daniel, the leading character in *I, Daniel Blake*.
 With declining health and having never used a computer before, his computer freezes and his data is lost.
 In the end, he gives up.

-I've actually counted eleven more reasons[^Smashing Article] as to why this pattern works so well.
+I've actually counted eleven more reasons which you can read about in Better Form Design: One Thing Per Page[^].

 This inconspicuous and humble UX pattern is flexible, performant and inclusive by design.
 It truly embraces the web, making things easy for high and low confidence users.